SpagoAsparago/kingdom-of-ds-hacking.github.io/docs/generation-v/guides/bw_b2w2-using_ctrmap/bw_b2w2-using_ctrmap.md

 ### Sub-Editors
 The toolbar at the top under the tab represents the editors which you can utilize to modify the game.
 Clicking on one of these items will open the editor on the right of the screen.

+The grid coordinates displayed use the Y coordinate as the vertical position.
+This coordinate is always a multiple of 16 in the World Editor, but not in the PokéScript IDE.

 ---

 #### Proxy Editor